 If not already cached, the STI-VS retrieves the certificate referenced by the “x5u” field in the PASSporT protected header from the STI-CR as described in Clause 4.1.5 of [RFC 7515].
 The body of the 200 OK response from the STI-CR contains the end-entity certificate and the certificate chain that was previously downloaded from the STI-CA, as described in Clause 6.3.6 of [ATIS-1000080].

+Following standard behavior of HTTP clients and servers, the STI-VS and STI-CR shall implement the cache behavior described in [RFC 7234].
+The STI-CR HTTP response shall include at least one caching directive (e.g., “no-store”, “max-age=3600”).
+If the HTTP response does not include any recognized caching directives, then the STI-VS should cache the HTTP response based on local policy.

+The STI-VS shall not dereference URLs that use a scheme other than “https”, a port other than 443 or 8443, or contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
+The STI-VS should not dereference URLs if the path does not end with “.pem”, “.crt”, or “.cer”.
+The STI-VS should not dereference URLs that appear to be part of a Server-Side Request Forgery (SSRF) attack (e.g., the host resolves to a private IP address).
+The STI-VS may make an HTTP HEAD request to check the Content-Type or other headers before making an HTTP GET request to dereference the URL.

+Editor’s note: Participants will review the highlighted sentence above and return with feedback.

 If the certificate does not contain the required extensions as described in Clauses 6.3.5.1 and 6.4.1 of [ATIS-1000080], then verification shall fail.

 If not already cached, the STI-VS dereferences the URL for the CRL contained in the CRL Distribution Point extension.
 If the content-type header in the HTTPS response is not the media type application/pkix-crl, or if the HTTPS response is valid but the returned CRL fails the CRL validation procedures in Clause 6.3 of [RFC 5280], then verification shall fail.